 In the Jewish tradition, this is also the time of year when we celebrate Rosh Hashanah, the Jewish New Year.
 Food is an obvious way to celebrate a holiday, and we Jews have a slew of traditional foods to serve at our Rosh Hashanah gatherings (don't ask me how many a "slew" is...).
 Challah is usually served, shaped round to represent the unending cycle of time.

 Customarily, dishes that are sweet (both entrées and desserts) are served at Rosh Hashanah, culinarily symbolizing the wish for a sweet New Year.
-Apples and honey are the traditional symbolic foods for Rosh Hashanah, so dishes that feature one or both of those ingredients, like Apples and Honey Babka, are served.
+Apples and honey are the traditional symbolic foods for Rosh Hashanah, so dishes that feature one or both of those ingredients, like Honey Cookies and Apples and Honey Babka, are served.

 Honey Cake is traditional at Rosh Hashanah

-One ingredient that might surprise you is espresso powder.
+Espresso powder: One ingredient that might surprise you is espresso powder.
 It is included to provide a counterpoint to the honey, bringing depth and balance to the cake.
-The pecans are included for additional texture in the cake and the topping, but they can be omitted if you prefer.

-I've improved on the original recipe by topping my honey cake with apple cider jam.
+Apple cider jam: I've improved on the original recipe by topping my honey cake with apple cider jam.
 It's made with apples, apple cider, and all the warm baking spices that epitomize Fall baking.
-Topping it all off are finely chopped pecans for even more crunch.
+If that's not available, try using another apple jelly or preserves, or apple butter (You can make it yourself with this Instant Pot Apple Butter recipe).
+Otherwise, apricot jam will work as well.

-How to make the best honey cake
+How to make honey cake

 Step 1: Prepare the pecans and espresso